JHU-Measles-Tracking-Team/measles_data/README.md

 # U.S. Measles Data Repository

 The Johns Hopkins University Measles Tracking Team's collection of U.S. measles cases data.
-For more information about the project, visit the [Bloomberg School of Public Health's Measles Tracker](https://example.com/measles-tracker). (placeholder)
+For more information about the project, visit the [Bloomberg School of Public Health's Measles Tracker](https://publichealth.jhu.edu/ivac/measles-tracker).

 ## About the Project